gabsalvo/gabsalvo/README.md

-gab@gab-pc:~$ ./AboutMe.sh
+[gab@gab-pc:~]$ cat AboutMe.txt

 As a kid, I remember being scared of that black command line that eventually pooped up when I used to click everything on that ridiculously huge pc.

 As a teen, I remember using AlterVista to create my first blog about martial arts when the situation has escalated quickly and, I turned that blog into a malicious website.

 Fortunately, Google took it down in 2 days and, no harm was done.
 Why did I do it?